ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 Aside from the OSGi framework, all other AEM components, as well as any additional custom applications written on top of the AEM platform, are implemented as OSGi bundles.

+**Apache Felix** is a collaborative effort to implement the OSGi Framework.
+The Apache Felix Web Management Console serves as the foundation for AEM's web console.

 ## Module 2 :

 **Viewing and Updating CRX Repository** :